 - Addressing worklessness and tackling employer prejudice and discrimination.

 - Effective participation of Roma communities in policy making and society.

 - Working in schools.

-In this region we’ll be working with a range of partner organisations from different sectors that work with Roma.
-The work will include:
+In this region we worked with a range of partner organisations from different sectors that worked with Roma.
+The work included:

 - Coordinating a regional network to share learning, knowledge and expertise around how local areas respond to Roma.

 - Raising the profile of Roma issues, as identified by partners.

 - Working on health and community engagement issues.

 - Making sure local partners were supported in delivery by providing information and guidance on delivering to Roma.

 See also: Short films by Roma children in Leeds